RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 	f) Configure Python (using "Advanced Auto-Config") to utilize Python 3.6.

 	g) Import riaps_launch_file using "Run/Debug" --> "Launch Configurations" to get riaps_ctrl and riaps_deplo.
+Set these launches to display in
+	   External Tools Favorite list.
+Make sure the "Build before launch" is not checked.

-14) Cause reset of password on next login.
+16) Cause reset of password on next login.

     ```
     sudo chage -d 0 riaps
     ```

-15) Tar the VM disk (.vmdk), create a sha256sum txt file and post in the appropriate place.
+17) Tar the VM disk (.vmdk), create a sha256sum txt file and post in the appropriate place.